bl4de/ctf/2020/Midnight_Sun_2020_CTF/admpanel.md

 ```

 As we can see, `strncmp()` compares strings as long as the character is not `\0` (NULL).
-So we can inject any command we want to execute buy terminating `id` with NULL character:
+So we can inject any command we want to execute by terminating `id` with NULL character and passing our command using any Bash chaining method:

 ```
 ---=-=-=-=-=-=-=-=-=---